⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Samsung Electronics

-A South Korean multinational conglomerate, Samsung is a global leader in both DRAM and NAND flash memory production, alongside a vast electronics portfolio.
+A South Korean multinational conglomerate, Samsung is a global leader in memory, producing both DRAM and NAND, holding the largest overall market share.

 SK Hynix